-As seasons change, especially toward colder weather, something gets woken up in a lot of us: time to take comfort.
-As you transition your home to include more quilts, blankets, sweaters and jeans, you may see an interesting transition in your food cravings while watching the leaves turn colors.
+When the weather is cold, something gets woken up in a lot of us: time to take comfort.
+Along with more quilts, blankets, sweaters and jeans, you may see an interesting transition in your food cravings as well.
 Celebrate the natural change of seasonal eating by incorporating the colors of vegetables and fruits into your favorite comfort foods.

 Not sure where to begin?
 Simply add vegetables and fruit to recipes for more nutrition thanks to vitamins, minerals, fiber and antioxidant-acting compounds while offsetting excess calories, total fat, added sugars and sodium.